mikepjb/replica.nvim/README.md

 For lisp editing see `vim-sexp` or the sister project for Replica: `parengage.nvim`

+## :grey_question: Why?/FAQs

+### Why Neovim?

+- Reason #1 is the busted/plenary testing framework which you can use to drive a real neovim instance, to help prevent broken plugins.
+- Lua is slight easier to program in than VimL but not by much, we're really here for the testing framework!

+### Why another Vim REPL plugin?

+- fireplace.vim is an awesome tool, (as is acid/conjure/iced.vim) but fireplace is really nice to use.
+We want to have a plugin like it, that can also take advantage of a solid testing framework and asynchronous editor architecture that allows us to interact with cider in ways that weren't that practical before (though we don't do that yet!)

 ## :mechanical_arm: Installation

 You can install this plugin using packer or any of the other great plugin managers, here's an example for packer: